Spotlight on Lam Research: Analyzing the Surge in Options Activity

+After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $70.0 and $100.0 for Lam Research, spanning the last three months.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Lam Research's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Lam Research's whale trades within a strike price range from $35.0 to $110.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Lam Research's whale activity within a strike price range from $70.0 to $100.0 in the last 30 days.

 Significant Options Trades Detected: